KIWi Compass

 HRK (2020): ‘Guidelines and standards for international higher education cooperation’

-The Executive Board of the HRK adopted the principles and values of international cooperation on 6 April 2020, with the stated objective of giving German higher education institutions points of reference for the design of international cooperation relationships.
-The ‘guidelines and standards for international higher education cooperation’ respond to current changes in the global environment and engage with the increasing chances and challenges associated with international higher education cooperation.
+The Executive Board of the HRK adopted the principles and values of international cooperation on 6 April 2020, with the stated objective of giving German higher education institutions some points of reference for the design of international cooperation relationships.
+The guidelines and standards for international higher education cooperation (in German) respond to current changes in the global environment and engage with the increasing chances and challenges associated with international higher education cooperation.
 The guidelines address the following aspects: ‘strategy and governance’, ‘teaching, learning and researching together’, and ‘higher education institutions as transnational spaces’.

 HRK higher education internationalisation audit

-The HRK’s ‘audit of internationalisation at higher education institutions’ provides a systematic review process aimed at advising higher education institutions on the strategic direction of their internationalisation activities.
+The HRK’s Audit ‘Internationalisation at Higher Education Institutions’ (Audit “Internationalisierung der Hochschulen”) provides a systematic review process aimed at advising higher education institutions on the strategic direction of their internationalisation activities.
 The process begins by analysing the status quo of an institution’s internationalisation, followed by support for the creation or development of an internationalisation strategy for the institution.
 The individual elements of the consultation are: compiling a self-review report, a visit by a group of auditors, the presentation of a recommendation report and the award of a certificate of participation.
 Thus far over 90 higher education institutions have taken part in the audit process, which has been part of the HRK’s regular service since 2010.
 It received financial support from the Federal Ministry of Education and Research (BMBF) until the end of 2016, since when higher education institutions have borne the costs themselves for internationalisation consultancy.

 CHE – Centre for Higher Education

 The CHE develops practical solutions for the higher education and academic system.
 It supports higher education institutions with using and shaping their autonomy, as well as developing and implementing diverse profiles and assuming their social responsibility.
 As a non-profit organisation, CHE provides a wide range of information and services, including events in particular.
-Since 1995, CHE has arranged symposia, conferences and workshops, and in 2000 it began offering its ‘higher education training course in academic management’.
-The course supports managers and administrative staff at higher education and scientific institutions working in increasingly autonomous higher education institutions.
+Since 1995, CHE has arranged symposia, conferences and workshops, and in 2000 it began offering its higher education training course in academic management.
+The course offered in German supports managers and administrative staff at higher education and academic institutions working in increasingly autonomous higher education institutions.
 The course includes a workshop to help institutions develop strategies across several fields, including internationalisation.

 Further criteria